-Once you have enough supporting evidence to generate a Fitness to Work Certificate (FTW), the HR & Compliance department will send your evidence to an Occupational Health company.
+Once you have enough supporting evidence to generate a Fitness to Work Certificate (FTW), the HR & Compliance department will send your evidence to an Occupational Health company with accredited SEQOHS standards.
 They will then produce a FTW certificate that is valid for 12 months.
-The first FTW is funded completely by WNA & HMR, and subsequent annual renewals will be part-funded by the member with an automatic £10 deduction from the next pay week.
+The first FTW is funded completely by WNA & HMR, and subsequent annual renewals will be partfunded by the member with an automatic £10.50 deduction from the next pay week.